 For this fun twist of the keep it up balloon game, you will need enough pool noodles for each player.

 How To Play: Kids use their pool noodles as bats to keep the balloons in the air and stop them from landing on the grass.

 Water Balloon Pinata

 A water balloon pinata is always a hit with kids!
-All you need is a large container (such as a bucket or trash can), some string, water balloons and string that is thick enough to hold them.
+All you need is a bat or stick, a heap of filled water balloons and string that is thick enough to hold them.

 Balloon stomp is a hilarious game that older kids love.
 You can play it indoors but make sure it’s somewhere without bump hazards or breakables as balloon stomp can get very hectic!
 All you need is some lengths of string and balloons.

 How To Play: Tie a balloon on a length of string to each player’s leg.
 The goal of the game is to protect your balloon and stomp on everyone else’s balloon until only one player is left with their inflated balloon.